CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 ### Exercise ( 15 mins )

-:::tip Exercise 1
+:::note Exercise 1

 What do `typeof true` and `typeof false` evaluate to - write some code and log the output to the console to work out the answer.

 :::

-:::tip Exercise 2
+:::note Exercise 2

 Check out the code below.